 The goddess Aphrodite and her son Eros called to the water nymphs for help and jumped into the river.
 In one version of the legend, two fishes came to the rescue and carried Aphrodite and Eros on their backs to safety.
 In another version, the mother and son were themselves transformed into fish.

-The star has an unofficial proper name, Kullat Nunu.
+Eta Piscium also has an older traditional name, Kullat Nunu.
 Nunu is the Babylonian word for “fish,” and “kullat” refers either to a bucket or the cord used to tie the fish together.

 γ Piscium (Gamma Piscium)